 On the other hand, a life is medicine isn't always what it's chalked up to be.
 Here's why medical school may not be worth it after all.

 Becoming a practicing physician means you will spend much of your life studying.
 If you do not enjoy school and learning, this might be more of a negative for you.
 At minimum, it will take you four years of medical school and three years of residency training.
 It is also common for specialists to spend more than 15 years before they begin practicing.

 Regardless of your specialty, anticipate that becoming a doctor will cost you a pretty penny.
 The sticker price for many med schools is higher than most med students are ready for.
 Tuition alone is approximately $50,000 per year.
 You will also have to budget for books, supplies, test fees, lab fees, and living costs, etc. Unless you have a considerable amount saved up to meet these costs, you will likely turn to student loans.

-While physicians enjoy a higher salary than most professionals, they are also likely to have a lot more debts.
-When it comes to training-related student loan debt, doctors and lawyers rank among the highest professions.
+While physicians enjoy a higher salary than most professionals, they are also likely to have a lot more debt.
+When it comes to training-related medical school loans, doctors and lawyers rank among the highest professions.
 Reports indicate that 1 in 2 medical residents have at least $200,000 in student loan debt, and 4 out of 5 medical residents are carrying over $100,000 in student loan debt.

 On the bright side, refinancing medical school loans can significantly ease the burden.

 A doctor’s job is physically, mentally, and emotionally taxing.
 As you strive to save more lives, you will be forced to multitask, endure long shifts, and carry the weight of your patients’ lives on your shoulders.
 Since you will be dealing with quite a bit of stress almost daily, you will be at an increased of physician burnout.